10 must-have health & fitness apps

 Improve your wellbeing with these essential health apps

 Between trying to track your calorie intake and staying on top of your fitness goals, healthy living can sometimes be tricky.
-Luckily, there are many cell phone apps to make the process easier.
+Luckily, there are many mobile phone apps to make the process easier.
 For the best tools to keep you motivated and on track, check out these 10 must-have health and fitness apps.

 To help keep track of your training and schedule fitness activities into a busy week, a training calendar is essential.
 Not only will your calendar help you remember to make time for exercise and keep on top of fitness appointments, but it will give an overview of how much (or how little) you are training so that you can track your progress and up your game if necessary.